FreshRSS/FreshRSS/docs/en/admins/05_Backup.md

 # Backup

+FreshRSS global settings are in `./data/config.php` and users' settings are in `./data/users/*/config.php`.
+You can also backup the whole `./data/` directory but exclude the things you do not want.

+If you use extensions, than in each directory in `./extensions` the folder `static` contains the user extensions settings.

+## Full-Installation Backup

+Do this before an upgrade.

-This tutorial demonstrates commands for backing up FreshRSS.
+This following tutorial demonstrates commands for backing up FreshRSS.
 It assumes that your main FreshRSS directory is `/usr/share/FreshRSS`; If you’ve installed it somewhere else, substitute your path as necessary.

-## Installation Backup

-Do this before an upgrade.

-### Creating a Backup
+### Creating a Backup of all Files

 First, Enter the directory you wish to save your backup to.
 Here, for example, we’ll save the backup to the user home directory